Islamic fundamentalism: Origins

 During the Cold War following World War II, some NATO governments, particularly those of the United States and the United Kingdom, launched covert and overt campaigns to encourage and strengthen fundamentalist groups in the Middle East and southern Asia.
-These groups were seen as a hedge against potential expansion by the Soviet Union, and as a means to prevent the growth of nationalistic movements that were not necessarily favorable toward the interests of the Western nations.
+These groups were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.
 By the 1970s, the Islamists had become important allies in supporting governments, such as Egypt, which were friendly to U.S. interests.
 By the late 1970s, however, some fundamentalist groups had become militaristic leading to threats and changes to existing regimes.
 The overthrow of the Shah in Iran and rise of the Ayatollah Khomeini was one of the most significant signs of this shift.
 Subsequently, fundamentalist forces in Algeria caused a civil war, caused a near-civil war in Egypt, and caused the downfall of the Soviet occupation in Afghanistan.

+In a 2018 interview with The Washington Post, Mohammed bin Salman, the de facto ruler of Saudi Arabia, said that the International propagation of the Salafi movement and Wahhabism campaign was "rooted in the Cold War, when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union".
+According to some estimates, between the 1960s and 2016, the Saudis have funnelled over US$100 billion into funding schools and mosques all over the world with the mission of spreading puritanical Wahhabi Islam.
+According to political scientist Alex Alexiev, the impetus for the international propagation of Salafism and Wahhabism was "the largest worldwide propaganda campaign ever mounted", David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War".
+In 2013, the European Parliament identified Wahhabism as the main source of global terrorism.

 In the contemporary era, the term "fundamentalism" is usually applied to denote these militant Islamist vanguards; although historians like Itzchak Weismann argue that it is more accurate to describe them as its radical offshoots.
 Osama b.
 Ladin and Al-Qaʾida belong to a fourth phase of Islamic fundamentalism, known as Salafi-jihadism, a movement that strives to move the battle against "infidelity" on an international scale; since the turn of the twenty-first century.